junwang4/correlation-to-causation-exaggeration/README.md

 ```

-STEP 4.
+### STEP 4.
 Classify a PubMed paper as an observational study or not

-4.1 Train and test a LightGBM model
+#### 4.1 Train and test a LightGBM model

 ```
 python run.py observational_study_classification --task=train
 python run.py observational_study_classification --task=test
 ```

-4.2 Apply the above trained model to data
+#### 4.2 Apply the trained model to the above 20,683 pubmed abstracts to find those observational studies
 ```
 python run.py observational_study_classification --task=predict_pubmed_observational_study_for_press_releases
 ```

-STEP 5.
+### STEP 5.
 Exaggeration analysis

-5.1 Aggregation from sentence to article level for both PubMed and Eureka, as well as merging the aggregated PubMed and Eureka results
+#### 5.1 Aggregate from sentence-level to article-level for both PubMed and Eureka, as well as merge the aggregated PubMed and Eureka results
 ```
 python run.py exaggeration_analysis --task=aggregate_from_sentence_to_article_level__and__merge_aggregated_pubmed_and_eureka
 ```
-Output
+Output (depending on setting)
 `working/COLING2020_aggregated_result_unanimous_three_claimConfidenceTH0.5_obsConfidenceTH0.5.csv`

-5.2 Generate three plots, as shown in Figure 3(a,b) and Figure 4 of the paper, based on the above aggregated/merged data
+#### 5.2 Generate three plots (as shown in Figure 3-a, 3-b and Figure 4 of our COLING'2020 paper), based on the above aggregated/merged data

 ```
 python run.py exaggeration_analysis --task=plot_trend_of_exaggeration
 python run.py exaggeration_analysis --task=plot_number_of_observational_studies_over_years
 python run.py exaggeration_analysis --task=plot_university_vs_journal
 ```
+Output folder: `working/figure/???.pdf`

 ## More about the data mentioned above
-#### PubMed research papers (specifically, the part of conclusion subsection in their structured abstracts)
+### PubMed research papers (specifically, the part of conclusion subsection in their structured abstracts)

 __Annotated corpus__